How Long Can You Go Without Showering?

 This is usually a response to a traumatic event in which one overdoes something to avoid being in a situation similar to that of the trauma.
 For example, you might clean up too much each time you come close to a car after a car accident.

 Other times, PTSD might make you avoid something since it reminds you of an unpleasant event or memory.
-Showering can be a reminder to some tragic event hence its avoidance.
+Showering can be a reminder of some tragic event, hence its avoidance.

 5. You’re alone with your thoughts